YaMaaika/hotel_search/README.md

 # Hotel Data search

-In this project hotel data is shown in a Django app
+In this project hotel data is fetched daily from an API and shown to the user.
+The user can search for a certain city and get a list of hotels in that city.

+This is a Django project, and the API data is stored in Django models.
+When the hotel and city data comes in from the API it is not linked to each other, this is done when the data is imported into Django models.

+The project includes also a cronjob that schedules a daily fetching of the API data.

+The project works for now with an SQLLite db to store the data.

+## Running and viewing the project

 ### Project requirements